shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 ```sh
 php phing build-demo-dev
 ```
+!!! hint
-*Note: In this step you were using Phing target `build-demo-dev`.
+    In this step you were using Phing target `build-demo-dev`.
-More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](./console-commands-for-application-management-phing-targets.md)*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](./console-commands-for-application-management-phing-targets.md)

+!!! note
-***Note:** During the execution of `build-demo-dev phing target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)*
+    During the execution of `build-demo-dev phing target`, there will be installed 3-rd party software as dependencies of Shopsys Framework by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/7.3/open-source-license-acknowledgements-and-third-party-copyrights.md)

 After the build is completed, a singledomain application is created.